 - PAFF 582 - Sustainable Cities and Regions

 - PAFF 583 - Community and Econ.
 Dev.

 - PAFF 585 - Fund. of Emergency Mgmt.

 Note: For the most accurate program requirements refer to the course bulletin.

 Students pursuing the Nonprofit or Local Government certificate must compile a portfolio that includes samples of work which represent knowledge and skills specific to their certificate and which they believe best demonstrate their grasp of the core competencies identified for each certificate program.
 The portfolio is required for all students entering the program in fall 2014 and beyond; the portfolio is optional for students who entered the program earlier than that date.
 A list of competencies and assessment tools for each certificate is provided in Appendix E of the Student Handbook.
 Students must submit their portfolios by the last day of classes of their final semester in the program.
 While all certificate students must submit a portfolio to graduate, assessment of portfolios will not affect students' graduation.
 Members of the MPA Advisory Board will assess portfolios periodically.
 Assessments will be shared with the students after graduation and will be used on an aggregate level to inform program improvements within certificate programs.

-If you wish to pursue a certificate in conjunction with your MPA, please fill out the Add-on Certificate Application located here and return to Brianna King (DC-349).
+If you wish to pursue a certificate in conjunction with your MPA, fill out the Add-on Certificate Application located here and return to Brianna King (DC-349).

 To be admitted into the Certificate Program, if a student is not already enrolled in the MPA Program, applicants must meet the following criteria:

 - A bachelor’s degree from an accredited college or university